 Answering the call on financed emissions

-Financed emissions comprise more than 99% of the Group’s total emissions, with more than 90% originating from the Group’s corporate lending and bond investment portfolios.
-Recognising the important role BEA plays as a provider of capital in the fight against climate change to fulfil the aims of the Paris Agreement, we are advancing the goal of achieving net zero financed emissions by 2050 guided by the three pillars of our Scope 3 Net Zero Roadmap, and made significant progress in 2024.
+Financed emissions comprise more than 99% of the Group’s total emissions.
+Recognising the important role BEA plays as a provider of capital in the fight against climate change to fulfil the aims of the Paris Agreement, we are advancing the goal of achieving net zero financed emissions by 2050.
+Guided by the three pillars of our Scope 3 Net Zero Roadmap, we made significant progress in 2025.

-We have developed and rolled out sustainability-focused products and services across the Group to support our customers on their own sustainability journey.
-For instance, we offer GSF lending solutions for corporate customers and participate in global sustainability-linked loans and syndicated transactions.
+We have developed and rolled out sustainability-focused products and services across the Group to support our customers on their own sustainability journeys.
+For instance, we offer GSF lending solutions for corporate customers such as green and sustainability-linked loans.

 Sustainability is also embedded in our debt investment strategy through ESG bond investments.
-We are directing more and more capital towards projects and businesses of investee companies that have climate ambitions and visions aligned with ours.
+We are directing capital towards projects and businesses of investee companies that have climate ambitions and visions aligned with ours.

 Managing our ESG and climate-related risk proactively